Density estimation on smooth manifolds with normalizing flows: Details on the Lorenz experiment

-\paragraph{MCF} Our model uses 4 coordinate charts to parameterize the manifold.
-The chart centers are sampled from a standard normal distribution in the latent space $U$.
-The chart models $\phi$ comprise 3 flow layers, while the base model $h$ comprises 2 flow layers.
+\paragraph{MCF} Our model uses two coordinate charts to parameterize the manifold.
+The chart models $\phi$ comprise five flow layers.
 These are implemented as rational quadratic coupling layers, interspersed with random feature permutations.
-We use 5 bins for both the $\phi$ and $h$ maps in the range $[-6, 6]$.
-Each coupling transform is parameterized by a residual network with 2 residual blocks and 2 hidden layers per block.
-Each hidden layer consists of 64 ReLU units.
-The dimensionality of the index variable for CIF is 2.
-Our base distribution is a standard normal in the latent space $U$
+We use five bins in the range $[-3, 3]$.
+Each coupling transform is parameterized by a residual network with 1 residual block containing 2 hidden layers per block.
+Each hidden layer consists of 32 ReLU units.
+Our base distribution $p_{V_i}$ is a standard normal over the Euclidean spaces $V_i$.
+The distribution of the orthogonal directions to the manifold $p_{V_i^{\perp}}$ is a standard normal with $\sigma^2 = 0.01$.

 \paragraph{$\M$-flow} For $\M$-flow we reproduced the reference architecture given by \citet{brehmer2020flows}.
 Both the chart model and the base model comprise 5 rational quadratic coupling layers, interspersed with random feature permutations.
 We use 5 bins for both maps in the range [-3, 3].
 Each coupling transform is parameterized by a residual network with 2 residual blocks and 2 hidden layers per block.
 Each hidden layer consists of 100 ReLU units.